isomerpages/moe-bartleysec/_information/Students/Learners For Life Day.md

 4. Note the check in time of the check in session indicated in instructions doc.
 5. Your teacher will share the Meeting ID and Passcode with you separately.<br>
 6. To ensure security, do not share the link to the live meet on any social media platform.<br>
 7. Pay attention during the lesson and seek clarifications actively.
-Do not surf other websites unless instructed by your teacher.
+Do not surf other websites.  <br>
+8. Enjoy your learning!